Custom Restraint Links

 180

-Restraint reaction is directed vertically down (along the negative direction of the Z axis)
+Restraint reaction directed vertically down (along negative Z axis)

 3